Mapping Overlaps in Benchmarks through Perplexity in the Wild: Abstract

 \section{Abstract}

-We develop signatures of capacity familiarity to characterize large language model (LLM) benchmarks and their meaningful overlaps.
-Benchmark signatures probe the capacity required for benchmark performance.
-We formally define them as a set of salient tokens drawn from \textit{in-the-wild}, naturally authored corpora, where LLM token perplexity, reflecting more or less pre-training exposure, becomes highly predictive of LLM benchmark performance.
-Through a large-scale meta-evaluation, we extract benchmark signatures via stepwise forward selection with linear regressions across 32 LLMs and 88 benchmarks spanning diverse knowledge, coding, logic, instruction following, math, language, reasoning, and cultural/world modeling.
-Our analysis situates signatures in relation to both the semantic similarity of benchmark questions and the correlation of model performance.
-While performance overlaps are universally high and semantic overlaps remain confined to a narrow mid-range, benchmark signatures prove highly informative in capturing variation, overlap, and divergence.
-We observe overlap in knowledge and reasoning subtasks, whereas multilingual and cultural benchmarks exhibit less similarity, even compared to cross-task overlap.
-Notably, performance-level results are strongly influenced by benchmark-orthogonal factors such as question format, highlighting limitations in LLM generalization, the conflation of performance with ability, and issues inherent in current mainstream benchmark agreement studies.
-Benchmark signatures, however, remain robust to such effects.
-Ultimately, we identify cross-functional overlaps across logic, math, language, instruction following, and world modeling, with coding emerging as the least overlapping domain.
-Together, these findings provide mechanistic insights into benchmark validity and LLM sensitivities, and sketch the underlying landscape of interconnected LLM capabilities.
+We introduce benchmark signatures to characterize the capacity demands of LLM benchmarks and their overlaps.
+Signatures are sets of salient tokens from \textit{in-the-wild} corpora whose model token perplexity, reflecting training exposure, predicts benchmark performance.
+We extract them via stepwise forward selection with linear regression in a meta-evaluation spanning 32 LLMs and 89 benchmarks across diverse domains.
+We then analyze how these signatures relate to both the semantic similarity of benchmark questions and the correlation structure of model performance.
+While performance correlations are uniformly high and semantic overlaps stay in a narrow mid-range, benchmark signatures reveal more nuanced structure.
+For instance, they uncover substantial overlap between benchmarks in knowledge and reasoning tasks, whereas benchmarks in culture- and humanity-oriented domains show low similarity with each other.
+Unlike raw performance correlations, which are influenced by benchmark-\textit{orthogonal} factors such as question formats, signatures are robust to such confounds.
+We further identify cross-functional overlaps between logic, math, language, instruction following, and cultural/world modeling, with coding emerging as the most isolated function, interacting only moderately with the ability of detecting missing information.
+Qualitative analysis shows that only the knowledge signature aligns with actual knowledge, suggesting that LLM semantic organization may differ from human conceptual structure.
+Together, these findings offer insights into benchmark validity, LLM sensitivities, and the landscape of interconnected LLM capacities.
+We have open-sourced the code and data in this \href{https://github.com/siyangwu1/Benchmark-Signature-Repository}{GitHub repository}.